 MADE IN THE UK 🇬🇧

-Controlled Boot Tests with Veterinary Surgeon Lorna Broughton at Longdole Polo Club
+Best Breathable Boot Tests with Vet Lorna Broughton at Longdole Polo Club

 SHARE POST

-Comparing Leg Temperatures: HUSK Air Irenitas vs. Le Mieux Mesh Snug Boot, Open-Fronted Tendons & Fleece Bandages – Which Will Stay the Coolest?!
+HUSK Air Irenitas vs. Le Mieux Mesh Snug Boot, Open-Fronted Tendons & Fleece Bandages – Which Horse Leg Protection is the Coolest?!

-To compare the tendon leg temperatures on 4 polo ponies after 15min of cantering between HUSK Air Irenita Boots, Le Mieux Snug Mesh Boots, non branded open fronted tendon boots and bandages with veterinary observation.
+WE compared the tendon leg temperatures of 4 polo ponies after 15min of cantering between HUSK Air Irenita Boots, Le Mieux Snug Mesh Boots, non branded open fronted tendon boots and bandages with veterinary observation to see which was the most breathable horse boot.

 • Open Fronted Tendon Boot